 Some of the most common exams performed during pregnancy include genetic and prenatal screening, ultrasounds, and fetal monitoring.

 Genetic and prenatal screenings can predict the potential that a baby will be born with specific genetic conditions.
 They’re recommended for families with a history of genetic disorders or who have had previous children affected by a genetic abnormality.
 Screenings can detect conditions such as cystic fibrosis, muscular dystrophy, and sickle cell disease.

 Prenatal and genetic screenings are generally conducted during either the first or second trimester, with second-trimester screenings relying heavily on bloodwork.

-During the first semester, doctors use ultrasound technology to search the infant’s neck for thickened fluids and check the development of their nasal bone.
+During the first trimester, ultrasounds are used to detect and diagnose fetal abnormalities, establish a due date, and confirm the existence of multiples.
 A poorly-developed nasal bone can predict conditions such as Down syndrome.
 Blood tests examine the number of proteins and hormones produced by the placenta.
 Abnormal levels can signify the presence of a genetic deformity.

 Second-trimester screenings focus heavily on the amount of AFP found in the mother’s blood.
 Abnormal levels can indicate defects, abnormalities, or happier news, such as the existence of twins or triplets.

 Another common exam performed during pregnancy is an ultrasound.
 Ultrasounds are used to visualize and monitor the fetus’ development over the course of pregnancy.
 They can also be useful for examining the mother’s health.